BurdaForward/composable-rules/README.md

 // 2.
 RULES define your rules

-// Rule 1: if there are more than 100 apples in stock, create a special offer selling 10 apples at 50% less. const discountApplesRule = {
+// Rule 1: if there are more than 100 apples in stock, create a special offer selling 100 apples for 50$. const discountApplesRule = {
   matcher: moreThan100Apples,
   action: (facts, specialOffers) => [